 Part 2: Puffing the Quinoa

-- Place a tbsp. of coconut oil in a heavy cast iron or le creuset and allow it to melt.
+- Place a tablespoon of coconut oil in a heavy cast iron or le creuset and allow it to melt.

 - Add your dried and rinsed quinoa to the pan.